-- Non-strategic service delivery - Major constructions or the purchase of buildings, materials, or major investments. - Activities (e.g. training) only benefitting an individual/a few individuals. - Interventions with the partial or full objective of distributing a party-political or religious messages. - Emergency aid or humanitarian interventions. - Political parties and religious missionary work.
+- Non-strategic service delivery. - Major constructions or the purchase of buildings, materials, or major investments. - Activities (e.g. training) only benefitting an individual/a few individuals. - Interventions with the partial or full objective of distributing a party-political or religious messages. - Emergency aid or humanitarian interventions.